-When you sit down to write, do you find yourself wondering what to write about?
+When you sit down to write a post, do you find yourself wondering what to write about?
 Do you feel like you’re constantly searching for blog post ideas instead of getting down to work?

 I know the feeling.
 I used to spend so much time thinking about what to write that I had very little time to actually write.

 Eager to find a better way, I decided to find 25 blog post ideas before I sat down to write again.
 I started a new note in the Notes app on my iPhone.
 I simply titled it “Blog Post Ideas.”

 Then I took the following steps to fill it up with ideas.

 But first, need to start a blog of your own?
 Sally has you covered with her step-by-step guide to starting a blog.